Home Benefits Report benefit fraud

 What happens if I'm reported?

-If you're accused of committing benefit fraud you'll be contacted by the Department for Work and Pensions.
+If you are accused of committing benefit fraud, the DWP will contact you.
 A Benefits or Fraud Investigation Officer may visit you to talk about your benefit claim.

 Your benefit may be stopped while under investigation.
 If this happens, you'll get a letter telling you what will happen next.